Skip to main content

 Increasing cancer screening in women who are blind or have low vision

-This case study shares insights from two health education events run by Cancer Council Victoria, BreastScreen Victoria and Blind Sports and Recreation Victoria.
-These community sessions sought to increase the knowledge and awareness of women who are blind or have low vision on bowel, cervical and breast cancer screening.
+This case study shares insights from two health education events run by Cancer Council Victoria and Blind Sports and Recreation Victoria.
+These community sessions sought to increase the knowledge and awareness of women who are blind or have low vision on bowel and cervical screening.

 Background

 People with disability participate in cancer screening at lower rates than other Australians (Cancer Council Victoria, n.d.).
-Research is limited on cancer screening participation for people who are blind or have low vision, however international research found blind or low vision women are less likely to participate in breast and cervical screening (Wu et al., 2021; Urgulu & Kocak, 2024).
+Research is limited on cancer screening participation for people who are blind or have low vision, however international research found blind or low vision women are less likely to participate in cervical screening (Wu et al, 2021; Urgulu & Kocak, 2024).

 Barriers to cancer screening for this population can include: